huntervooys/hunterr_2024/README.md

 ## to open the book

-The book has already been buils, so you can open it by clicking on any of the `.html` files in the `_book` folder.
+The book has already been built, so you can open it by clicking on any of the `.html` files in the `_book` folder.

 To see the source code for each chapter, you can use the code tools within the book that are described in the preface or else open the `.qmd` files from which the book was rendered.